Leaving a small business in California is a common occurrence. Many situations warrant this result, some of which are:

 - “How do I sell my business?” and “How much is my business worth?” or “How do I calculate the value of my business?

 A business exit plan will cover all these questions and more.
-Going through the selling process will be much less stressful with a California-certified business broker’s assistance.
+Navigating the selling process will be significantly less stressful with the assistance of a California-certified business broker.

 Business Exit Plan Template

-With whatever option you decide to take, planning is a critical part of the process.
-This part is an area that a business broker can help you through and aid you in making the best decisions for you and your small company.
+Regardless of the option you choose, planning is a crucial part of the process.
+This area is one where a business broker can assist you and help you make informed decisions for your small business.

 The most vital components of business exit planning that an advisor will handle include: